kovacs-peter/items-warehouse/README.md

 # Interview Homework

+## Description
 A warehouse application that allows users to manage products, and create shipments from the items.

+## Technologies
+### Backend
+The app is built as an `experessJS` app (as it was already scaffolded).
+The database for the assigment is a simple sqlite database, to keep things simple.

+### Frontend
+The frontend is an `Angular` application with simple custom styling.
+It uses `ngrx` for state management.

+Code style is managed with ESlint with Prettier config.

 ## Getting Started
 ### Pre-requisites